DETAILED ACTION

 Hardy similarly teaches wherein amounts of incidental elements include up to 0.005wt% Mg, 1ppm Ag, 0.1ppm Bi, 25ppm Ga, 2ppm Pb, 1ppm Se, and wherein such an alloy is suitable for an additive manufacturing process (see Table in para.
 [0017]; para.
 [0021]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have allowed up to 10ppm Ga (0.0001% Ga), or further up to 25ppm Ga (0.0025%), and further up to 2ppm Ag, 0.2ppm Bi, 200ppm Mg, 1ppm Pb, and 0.5ppm Se, or up to 0.005wt% Mg, 1ppm Ag, 0.1ppm Bi, 2ppm Pb, and 1ppm Se, as incidental/trace impurity elements, as taught by Harris and Hardy, for the invention of Detor.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have allowed up to 10ppm Ga (0.0001% Ga), or further up to 25ppm Ga (0.0025%), and further up to 2ppm Ag, 0.2ppm Bi, 200ppm Mg, 1ppm Pb, and 0.5ppm Se, or up to 0.005wt% Mg, 1ppm Ag, 0.1ppm Bi, 2ppm Pb, and 1ppm Se, as incidental/trace impurity elements, as taught by Harris and Hardy, for the invention of Ota774.
 One would be motivated to allow up to the maximum impurity levels taught by Harris and Hardy as a means to decrease cost, because such incidental and trace ranges are well known in the art of nickel-based alloy compositions, and in order to comprise a nickel-based alloy suitable for additive manufacturing (see teaching above).

-Further, Applicant has not provided criticality or a showing of unexpected results for the claimed Ga range, and in the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
+Additionally, Applicant has not provided criticality or a showing of unexpected results for the claimed Ga range, and in the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP § 2144.05.I.

-Regarding Claim 2, Claim 3 and Claim 13, Detor discloses wherein Co is (Claim 2) 0.5-3.0%, wherein Co is (Claim 3) 0.5-1.0wt%, and wherein Co is (Claim 13) 0-3.0wt% (para.
-[0029], 0-45% reads on the claimed the claimed ranges of 0.5-3.0%, 0.5-1.0wt% and 0-3.0wt%).
+Regarding Claim 2, Claim 3 and Claim 13, Ota774 discloses wherein Co is 0-30%, which overlaps and reads on (Claim 2) 0.5-3.0% Co, (Claim 3) 0.5-1.0wt% Co, and (Claim 13) 0-3.0wt% Co (para.
+[0057]).

 In the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP § 2144.05.I.